Oral Anticoagulants

 People with AF have a high risk of stroke.
 A stroke can cause serious damage to the brain with long-lasting effects.

-Taking anticoagulants can reduce your risk of stroke.
+Taking anticoagulants can help lower your risk of stroke.
 Your healthcare professional will talk with you about your options and help you understand how to take your anticoagulant medicine safely.
-They’ll also answer any questions you may have.
+They can also answer any questions you may have.

 The Anticoagulants Care Plan is a helpful guide.
 It has more information and tips on how to talk with your health professional about taking your anticoagulant medicine safely.